DooMdf/Codiad-Storm-Theme/README.md

 ### Install Instructions
 Download this repository and extract it to Codiad theme folder.
-Currently waiting for pull request, if it will be added to Codiad, all the steps below will be unnecessary as it will autodetect the width.
+Currently waiting for pull request, if it will be added to Codiad, this theme will work as it should.
 ### Bugs

 - Vertical scroll bar disappear on workspace load, same happens with the default theme.